tendermint/fundraising/x/fundraising/spec/02_state.md

 	StatusStarted AuctionStatus = 2
 	// AUCTION_STATUS_VESTING defines an auction status that is in distribution based on the vesting schedules StatusVesting AuctionStatus = 3
+	// AUCTION_STATUS_DISTRIBUTING defines an auction status that is ready to distribute StatusDistributed AuctionStatus = 4
-	// AUCTION_STATUS_FINISHED defines an auction status that is finished StatusFinished AuctionStatus = 4
+	// AUCTION_STATUS_FINISHED defines an auction status that is finished StatusFinished AuctionStatus = 5
-	// AUCTION_STATUS_CANCELLED defines an auction sttus that is cancelled StatusCancelled AuctionStatus = 5
+	// AUCTION_STATUS_CANCELLED defines an auction sttus that is cancelled StatusCancelled AuctionStatus = 6
 )
 ```